Corn crake: In literature

 And Chance o'ertakes, what scapeth spight?

 John Clare, the nineteenth-century English poet based in Northamptonshire, wrote "The Landrail", a semi-comic piece which is primarily about the difficulty of seeing corn crakes – as opposed to hearing them.
 In the fourth verse he exclaims: "Tis like a fancy everywhere/A sort of living doubt".
 Clare wrote about corn crakes in his prose works too, and his writings help to clarify the distribution of this rail when it was far more widespread than now.
+The corn crake was becoming noticeably rarer with each summer when D.H.
+Lawrence was writing, especially so in the English East Midlands where his work is mostly set.
+In at least three Lawrence novels, one poem and a short story the call of the corn crake seems to serve as the soundtrack to particularly unsettled moments in the lives and minds of the protagonists.

 The Finnish poet Eino Leino also wrote about the bird in his poem "Nocturne".